Kevin McCarthy Refuses To Meet With Capitol Cop Who Went Through Jan 6 Horror

-Category: World Politics Hits: 1An emotional Don Lemon presented some exclusive footage last night on CNN from Officer Michael Fanone’s own bodycam as he was on the Capitol Hill, his screams audible throughout the early portion of the video as one rioter brags, “I got one.”
+Category: World Politics Hits: 3An emotional Don Lemon presented some exclusive footage last night on CNN from Officer Michael Fanone’s own bodycam as he was on the Capitol Hill, his screams audible throughout the early portion of the video as one rioter brags, “I got one.”
 Fanone pleaded with the insurrectionists to let him go.
 “I have kids,” Fanone told them.
 He was ultimately knocked unconscious.
 Fanone suffered a heart attack and a concussion during the attack and is now dealing with a traumatic brain injury and PTSD.
 Since the attack, he has tried to get Republicans to acknowledge the horror of the event.
 Yesterday afternoon, Rep. Eric Swalwell said on Twitter, "I just spoke with a very upset Officer Michael Fanone."
 He said for Officer Fanone has made multiple requests to talk to Kevin McCarthy about what he experienced on January 6, and yesterday was hung up on by McCarthy's staff.
 Meanwhile, former acting Secretary of Defense lied during yesterday's House hearing on the insurrection.
 Miller omitted a line from his prepared testimony about former President Trump and January 6th, according to NBC's Garrett Haake, who said, "I’d love to know why he wrote but didn’t say, 'I stand by my prior observation that I personally believe his comments encouraged the protesters that day.' ” Before testifying before U.S. House this morning, did Trump’s Acting Defense Secretary Chris Miller wake up to find a horse’s head in his bed?

 Read more https://crooksandliars.com/2021/05/kevin-mccarthy-refuses-meet-capitol-cop